Dhanush086/Spotify_sql_case_study/README.md

-# Spotify_sql_case_study
-Spotify Database Schema Design Case Study
+# Spotify SQL Case Study

-1. Company Overview
+## Company Overview

-2. Product Dissection and Real-World Problems Solved
+## Product Dissection and Real-World Problems Solved

-3. Case Study: Real-World Problems and Spotify's Innovative Solutions
+## Case Study: Real-World Problems and Spotify's Innovative Solutions

-4. Top Features of Spotify
+## Top Features of Spotify

-5. Schema Description
+## Schema Description

-6. Relationships
+## Relationships

-7. ER Diagram
+## ER Diagram

-8. Conclusion
+## Conclusion

-# Project Summary
+## Project Summary

-This project presents a case study on Spotify's database schema design and ER modeling.
-It analyzes the platform's core features, real-world problems solved, key entities, relationships, and database structure that support music streaming, playlist management, and personalized recommendations
+This project presents a case study on Spotify's database schema design and Entity-Relationship (ER) modeling.
+It examines the platform's core features, the real-world problems it solves, and the database structure that supports its functionality.
+The study includes key entities, relationships, and an ER diagram that demonstrate how Spotify manages users, songs, artists, albums, playlists, likes, follows, and streaming activities.
+The project highlights the role of relational database design in enabling personalized recommendations, efficient content management, and a seamless music streaming experience.